How to become a qualified Prep School librarian

 - a degree in librarianship or information management that is accredited by the Library and Information Association (CILIP)

 - a degree in any subject, followed by an accredited postgraduate qualification in library/information management.
-Courses can be full-time and part-time, and there are some offered by distance learning so you can still work whilst you study.
+Courses can be full-time or part-time, and there are even some offered through distance learning so you can still work whilst you study.

 Work-based qualification route